jundalisay/sp/content/en/research/descartes/rules/rule-13.md

 We say that things are sought from words whenever the difficulty lies in the obscurity of the speech; and hither we refer not only all enigmas, such as that of the Sphinx concerning the animal which at first is four-footed, then two-footed, and finally becomes three-footed; also that of the fishermen who, standing on the shore, equipped with hooks and reeds for catching fish, said they no longer had those they had caught, but that on the contrary they had those they had not yet caught, etc.;

 But also in the greatest part of those about which the learned dispute, almost always the question is about the name.
 Nor is it right to think so badly of the greater minds, that we should judge them to conceive things badly, whenever they do not sufficiently explain them with suitable words: if sometimes, for example, they call the surface of the body surrounding place, they conceive nothing false, but only misuse the name of place, which from common usage signifies that simple nature and by itself known, by reason of which something is said to be here or there; which consists wholly in a certain relation of the thing, which is said to be in place, to the parts of the outer space, and which some, seeing the name of place occupied by the surrounding surface, have improperly said where intrinsic, and so on.

-And these questions about the name occur so often that, if agreement among philosophers about the signification of words were always present, almost all their disputes would be removed.
+These questions about the name occur so often that, if agreement among philosophers about the signification of words were always present, almost all their disputes would be removed.

 Causes are sought from effects whenever we investigate whether a thing exists or what it is...